reportable-uk/Reportable/_guidebook/en/raw-en/how-to-report.md

 All hate crimes and incidents can be reported online using the [True Vision](https://www.report-it.org.uk/your_police_force) platform. _(estimated completion time: 10-20 min)_.

 #### Why/when to choose this solution:
-- Reporting online is the easiest and most effective way to capture information, and should be prioritised where convenient
+- Reporting online is the easiest and most effective way to capture information, and you should prioritise reporting online if not in an emergency
 - The case will be dealt with by police professionals experienced with handling hate crimes and incidents
 - Note that reports can be submitted anonymously

-**Do not report online if:**
+**Do not report online if you are in an emergency:**
 - The offender is still present​
 - You think the offender may return
 - You or anyone else is seriously hurt or in danger

+In an emergency scenario, please call **999** directly.

 ### 2. Call the Police

 #### What is this solution:
 Reporting a crime over the phone directly to the police

-- *Call 999 if：
+- Call 999 if：
   - The offender is still present​
   - You think the offender may return
   - You or anyone else is seriously hurt or in danger
 - Call 101 if the crime isn’t an emergency.

 #### Why/when to choose this solution
-- you would prefer to speak to someone over the phone
+- You would prefer to speak to someone over the phone
-- if the crime is in progress
+- If the crime is in progress
 - The offender is still present​
 - You think the offender may return
 - You or anyone else is seriously hurt or in danger